yownas/sd-webui-faceswapper/README.md

 In the Webui `Settings` you can enable a Face swapper tab.
 This part is still under development and will get more functions in the future.

 At the moment you can upload two images and swap faces between them.
-Or use the sketch tool to mark faces to be swapped.
+Use the sketch tool to mark faces to be swapped.

+Please notice that you need to clear the marked faces manually after using `Copy`. [gradio-app #4290](https://github.com/gradio-app/gradio/issues/4290)

 Saved images should show up in `outputs/save/`.